 WHY OUR WORK MATTERS

 Some women make it to positions of leadership and decision making, but not many.
-Only 5% of CEOs in the ASX200 are women.
-In the ASX500, the percentage drops to 2.4%.
+Only 7% of CEOs in the ASX200* are women.
 For women in the Australian workforce, it’s a long way to the top.